Engagement Program and Projects Manager

 • Because we want to improve the quality of the research.

-Read why some of our members got involved in patient-oriented research
+why some of our members got involved in patient-oriented research

-What are the benefits of getting involved for patients and families?
+What are the benefits of PWLEs participating

 Our services

-CHILD-BRIGHT LIVED EXPERIENCE CONSULTATION SERVICE
+CHILD-BRIGHT LIVED and living EXPERIENCE CONSULTATION SERVICE

 Read about the prior consultations supported by our youth members: